 Are you ready for a taste bud back flip?
 These Instant Pot Drunken Chicken Nachos are the ticket!
 Made from boneless, skinless chicken thighs, these nachos are super fast, not to mention super flavorful!
 Both my budget AND my family loves this meal.

+Are you a chicken breast snob?
 Not that long ago, I wouldn’t have considered using chicken thighs over chicken breasts, but I’m thinking that may have been before the days of boneless, skinless chicken thighs….not sure.
-(Or, it is entirely possible that I had been brain-washed as a youngster by my sweet Mamma that white meat was better, due to our FRIED chicken preference of the breast.)
-Regardless, I now know how TASTY chicken thighs are in some dishes and this is one of them!
-Don’t believe me??
-I offer you a challenge to try it and see. 🙂
+Now I know how TASTY chicken thighs are in some dishes and this is one of them!

 3 lbs boneless, skinless chicken thighs, trimmed (may substitute chicken breasts, if preferred)

 1/2 cup all-purpose flour